 For the complete_ways strategy the input file is read twice.

-For the complete_ways strategy is the only strategy that can be used onhistory files, too.
-You have to add the --with-history option for this towork.
+option for this towork.
 All objects that have at least one version in the output, will be inthe output with all their versions.
 So if a node moved from inside the regionto outside, all versions of this node will be in the output as well as allways referencing this node and so on.

 Strategy: smart